machinat/sociably/website/docs/reactive-programming.md

 Currently the execution order is only guaranteed on a single server.
-If you are running the app on a cluster, the events under a chat may go to different servers and breaks the order.
+If you are running the app on a cluster, the events under a chat may go to different servers and break the order.

 To fix this, it requires an external broker to distribute the jobs and guarantee the order.
 But there are some major challenges to overcome: